KieferSivitz/webSite/README.md

     Contact Me
 </p>

-If you would like to contact me about any work you might want done [email me](mailto:kmsivitz@gmail.com)
+If you would like to contact me about any work you might want done <a href="mailto:kmsivitz@gmail.com">email me.</a>

 <p class="title-p">
-    Check out my past projects
+    Projects Past and Present
 </p>

 ***